How ultrasound imaging works explained simply

 And when the wave reaches the other wall, again part of it is reflected back into the probe.
 This returning wave, like the returning wave from the previous wall, is represented as a bright dot on the screen.

 The B scan in the form discussed doesn’t amount to much …. just a few dots of different brightness along a line.
-However, if a B scan is done at different levels of the object, you will get a two dimensional image on the screen as shown below.
-First a B scan is done at the top of the structure chosen, e.g. the eye.
+However, if a B scan is done at different levels of the object, you will get a two-dimensional image on the screen as shown below.
+First, a B scan is done at the top of the structure chosen, e.g. the eye.

 The first B scan line is kept on the screen.
 Then at a slightly different level, the B scan is repeated.

-This B scan result is also kept on the screen.Then, again at a slightly different level, the B scan is repeated.
+This B scan result is also kept on the screen.
+Then, again at a slightly different level, the B scan is repeated.

-In this way, a two dimensional (2 D) image of the object is formed on the screen.
+In this way, a two-dimensional (2D) image of the object is formed on the screen.

 In real life, the process happens very quickly.
-The structures are scanned and the image redrawn many times a second.
+The structures are scanned and the image is redrawn many times a second.

-Since the image is redrawn so rapidly, one can see size changes (e.g. pulsations of carotid artery) in “real time” (i.e. as it happens) .The B scan is the commonest mode of ultrasound that we see in anesthesia.
-The complete description of the mode is “real time , 2 dimensional (2 D), B scan”.
+Since the image is redrawn so rapidly, one can see size changes (e.g. pulsations of the carotid artery) in “real-time” (i.e. as it happens) .
+The B scan is the most common mode of ultrasound that we see in anaesthesia.
+The complete description of the mode is “real-time, 2 dimensional (2 D), B scan”.
 The 2 dimensional (2D) refers to the fact that the image has two dimensions; horizontal (X axis) and vertical ( Y axis).

 M Mode Scanning